 Study: December Accident Could Have Triggered Hydrogen Explosion

-TOKYO (AP) _ A lab reenactment of last December’s nuclear power plant accident showed that a similar failure could escalate into a possible explosion, a utility spokesman said today.
+TOKYO (AP) _ A lab reenactment of a nuclear power plant accident last year shows a similar failure could lead to an explosion, a utility spokesman said Tuesday.

-In laboratory tests last week, spilt sodium ate through steel plates similar to those used on the reactor’s floor, according to utility spokesman Kazushige Kikuchi.
+In the laboratory tests last week, spilled sodium ate through steel plates similar to those used on the reactor’s floor, according to utility spokesman Kazushige Kikuchi.

-If that had created the holes, allowing the sodium to flow down to the concrete lying below, an explosion would have theoretically followed, Kikuchi said.
+If the sodium had seeped through the holes to the concrete underneath, an explosion would theoretically have followed, Kikuchi said.